eMTeeSK/test-assignment-veeam/README.md

 no requirement for archive file to be compatible with GZIP file format.
 Please send us solution source files and Visual Studio project.
 Briefly describe architecture and algorithms used.

+### Solution

+Solution is splitted in two projects, one handling console UI, second `GZipTest.Core` handles functionality.
+`GZipTest.Core` contains two visible items:
+ *  `Comprimator` - wraps and handles comprimation and decomprimation
+ *  `ILogger` - Interface for providing UI output from comprimation process, like progress, messages and errors.

+Comprimation (and decomprimation) is handled by "Processor" classes:
+ *  `CompressionProcessor` - for comprimation
+ *  `DecompressionProcessor` - for decomprimation
+Both are derivated from `ProcessorBase`, where magic is done.
+In children, there are only overrides for specific functionality which differs between comprimation and decomprimation.

+#### Threads

+`ProcessorBase` uses 4 different functionalities (types of thread functions):
+ 1. Reader thread - reads input file, block by block to memory and fills two BlockingCollections (hope they are allowed):
+      *  One for processing
+      *  Second for writing
+ 1. Processing threads - number of threads is based on count of cores in PC
+Processing threads taking blocks from 1st blocking collection, using GZipStream (de)compress data from source MemoryStream to target memory stream, and marks `Block` as ready for write
+ 1. Writer - writing of blocks to target file is processed in main thread.
+Write functionality takes blocks from second blocking collection in order how they were readed.
+To ensure, that block is already processes, write function waits until is "marked" for write, using `ManualResetEvent`.
+ 1. Printer thread - handles progress propagation to UI through `ILogger`

+#### File format

+Compressed file is in GZip standard, containg custom EXTRA field with ID "Ch" (as Charvat :smile:).
+This field contains length of compressed block, for easier reading of blocks by Decompressor reader
+Decompressor can only decompress GZip files maded by this program.